YR234/Walk-run-nordic/README.md

 Along the report there are some insights I wrote.
 All the consideration I took (like data cleaning, etc.) was chosen due to time consideration, however many more could be done.

 ## Help
-For help, feel free to contact me at: rotemyar@post.bgu.ac.il
+For help, feel free to contact me at: yardenrotem2@gmail.com